crazyball/sandbox-test-01/README.md

  ------------------ -------- -------- ------ --------------------------
   Name               Method   Scheme   Host   Path
  ------------------ -------- -------- ------ --------------------------
-  _preview_error     ANY      ANY      ANY    /_error/{code}.{_format}
   add_classroom       POST     ANY      ANY    /api/classrooms
   delete_classroom    DELETE   ANY      ANY    /api/classrooms/{id}
   list_classrooms     GET      ANY      ANY    /api/classrooms
   get_classroom       GET      ANY      ANY    /api/classrooms/{id}
   update_classroom    PUT      ANY      ANY    /api/classrooms/{id}
   create_exam         POST     ANY      ANY    /api/exam
   show_exam           GET      ANY      ANY    /api/exam/{id}
+  answer_exam         POST     ANY      ANY    /api/exam/{examId}/student/{studentId}
   add_student         POST     ANY      ANY    /api/students
   delete_student      DELETE   ANY      ANY    /api/students/{id}
   list_students       GET      ANY      ANY    /api/students
   get_student         GET      ANY      ANY    /api/students/{id}
   update_student      PUT      ANY      ANY    /api/students/{id}
+  find_student_exam   GET      ANY      ANY    /api/students/{id}/exam
  ------------------ -------- -------- ------ --------------------------

 ```